 Legend has it that the original name was actually “Weisbro” (for “Weissman” plus “Brothers.”)
 But the name "WEISBRO" was often misread on the watch dial as "WELSBRO.”
 According to lore, the name “Welsbro” just stuck.

 Despite being much smaller than other American watch companies, Welsbro advertised and sold nationwide.
 Welsbro cranked out a huge range of mechanical watches from the 1930s to the 1970s.

 In the lead up to World War II, wristwatches were growing in popularity and eventually supplanted pocket watches as the timekeeper of choice.
 And Welsbro kept up with the trends.

 During World War II, Welsbro produced a variety of pilot style chronographs and field watches for American soldiers.

 The 1950s saw a continuation of military watches and a proliferation of "fashion watches" for men and women.

 1960s - 70s

-In the 60s and 70s, sporty watches became more fashionable.
-Welsbro sold various divers in this period.
+In the 60s and 70s, Welsbro made various divers and sportier models.
 It's also during this time that Welsbro experimented with various logo marks - including the "roof" logo which you see today.

 Not a ton is known about the end of Welsbro.
 Their advertising went quiet in the early 70s.
 Around that time, a lot of small mechanical watch companies went under as a result of the Quartz Crisis, when battery-powered watches entered the market.
 And just like that, a small American brand was seemingly lost forever.